 How 6sense customers go form-free

 This no-gated-content stuff can be a lot to digest, especially if you’ve been relying on traditional inbound lead-based strategies.
 So don’t take my word for it.
 Our customer GAN Integrity recently underwent this transformation in their own organization.
 They’re fresh off a website redesign during which they took down all content forms to “remove friction for prospects.”
-Check out the LinkedIn post from GAN’s VP of Global Marketing, Adam Kaiser:

 It’s impossible to build predictable revenue growth if your sales and marketing resources are being spent on bad-fit accounts, lackluster content experiences, and trying to track down Hermoine Granger on LinkedIn.
 (Tip: They have a different version for the wizarding world called Linkempra Inunculus and it’s super exclusive; you have to get an invite via owl post.)